sparolab/SOLiD-A-LOAM/README.md

 </div>

+## News
+* A real-time Livox LiDAR SLAM package that integrates LOAM-Livox and SOLiD will be released!!

 ## What is SOLiD-A-LOAM?
-* A real-time LiDAR SLAM package that integrates A-LOAM and ScanContext.
+* A real-time LiDAR SLAM package that integrates A-LOAM and SOLiD.
     * **A-LOAM** for odometry (i.e., consecutive motion estimation)
     * **SOLiD** for coarse global localization that can deal with big drifts (i.e., place recognition as kidnapped robot problem without initial pose)
     * and iSAM2 of GTSAM is used for pose-graph optimization.